KiritoArx/drop-stack-2048-ai/README.md

 continuously fill the replay buffer.
 The training loop fetches the latest parameters for each batch so the workers automatically use the most recent model.

+## Actor/Learner setup

+The pipeline can also run as two separate programs. ``actor.py`` repeatedly downloads the latest checkpoint, generates a batch of self‑play games and uploads the episodes to cloud storage. ``learner.py`` continuously reads these episode files, trains the network and periodically writes updated parameters back to the same storage location.
+This decouples data generation from the training loop so multiple actors can run in parallel.